dbry/audio-resampler/README.md

 by convolving the input samples (the required history is stored in the resampler) with the two sinc filters on either side of the desired phase angle, and then linear interpolating to get the precise result.
-If it is known that there will always be an exact sinc filter (or there's enough room for many filters) then the interpolation can be skipped and only the nearest sinc filter is used (controlled with the **-n** option in the CLI).
+If it is known that there will always be an exact sinc filter (or there's enough room for many filters) then the interpolation can be skipped and only the nearest sinc filter is used.

 The sinc filters are generated with either Hann or Blackman-Harris (4 term) windowing functions.
 The Blackman-Harris is usually the best choice (and the default in the CLI) because it has very good stopband